 Even so, as the destructive force of the prohibition paradigm is becoming more obvious, more and more are questioning the premises behind such legislation.
-At the Council of Europe, for example, officials are waking up to the reality of unjust persecution and the Legal Committee is preparing a baseline study on the problem of drug policy and human rights.
-Recognizing that there is a gap between human rights commitments and reality, the Pompidou Group is encouraging member states to follow up with their own human rights analysis, and also the UN has begun the process of coming to terms with the problematic relationship between human rights and drug control conventions.
+At the Council of Europe, officials are waking up to the reality of unjust persecution and the Legal Committee is preparing a baseline study on the problem of drug policy and human rights.
+Recognizing that there is a gap between human rights commitments and reality, the Pompidou Group is encouraging member states to follow up with their own human rights analysis, 1 and also the UN has begun the process of coming to terms with the problematic relationship between human rights and drug control conventions.

-As a forum on Human Rights, Democracy and the Rule of Law, you have an important part to play in helping the system react to obvious deficits.
+As Special Rapporteur on the right to privacy, you have an important part to play in helping the system react to obvious deficits.
 And as any proper human rights analysis must recognize the implications of first principles, our organization has completed a report demonstrating how principles of autonomy, equality, proportionality, dignity, and the liberty presumption invalidate the prohibition paradigm.

-As it is the closest thing to a baseline review so far, we believe that it will be of interest to the forum.
+As it is the closest thing to a baseline review so far, we believe that it will be of interest to the special rapporteur for privacy.
 At the very least, the special rapporteur on the right to health (see appendix 3) has noted that there is a gap between talk and action at the UN and that anchoring human rights discourse in principled reasoning is of utmost importance.
 Hence, we hope that it will be of service also to you and that it will help inspire greater confidence among those fighting to end human rights violations.